msmurthwaite/axway-open-docs/content/en/docs/central/feauth_oauth.md

 Learn how to set up an OAuth front-end security policy on an API proxy.

+## Martin's new section

+New text added for the workshop.

 ### Add OAuth security to an API proxy

 Follow these steps to require an OAuth policy on an API proxy: